pipiwang/ProFound/README.md

 # ProFound
 ProFound is a collection of vision foundation models, pre-trained on multi-parametric 3D magnetic resonance images from thousands of prostate cancer patients.

-We aim to open-source ode for pre-training, fine-tuning, and evaluation, together with weights of pre-trained and fine-tuned models.
+We aim to open-source code for pre-training, fine-tuning, and evaluation, together with weights of pre-trained and fine-tuned models.
 This is an ongoing effort, so please check back later for updates.

 ## Downstream tasks